 His television appearances include Did You See, The South Bank Show, The Late Show, Everyman, The Media Show, Newsnight, Right to Reply and Without Walls.

-In the last twenty-five years Laurie Taylor has spoken to over 500 national and international companies on the topics of motivation, change, communication, and new technology.
+Over the past 30 years, Professor Laurie Taylor has spoken to national and international companies on the topics of motivation, change, communication, and new technology.

 The Daily Mail describes him as ‘lively minded, engaging and supremely capable‘, while The Independent calls him ‘suavely mischievous‘.